MiEnergy issues peak alert for SE MN and NE IA this afternoon

-They've issued a Peak Alert for what they said was due to the high demand for energy on the regional grid.
+They've issued a Peak Alert for Tuesday afternoon what they said was due to the high demand for energy on the regional grid.

 The alert runs from 2 p.m to 6 p.m.
 MiEnergy asks that people shift electricity use to 6 p.m. or later.